bit-broker/website/content/en/docs/coordinator/connectors.md

 {{% /alert %}}

 {{% alert color="primary" %}}
 All API calls in BitBroker require [authorisation](/docs/api-principles/authorisation/).
 The sample calls below contain a placeholder string where you should insert your [coordinator API token](/docs/api-principles/authorisation/#obtaining-a-coordinator-key).
-If you already have a token, enter it in the box below to update all the sample calls on this page:<br/><br/>_Your Coordinator API Token_<br/><input class="code-replace" data-item="your-token-goes-here" type="text" size="64" placeholder="paste token here">
+If you already have a token, enter it in the box below to update all the sample calls on this page:<br/><br/>_Your Coordinator API Token_<br/><input class="code-replace" data-item="your-token-goes-here" data-name="token" type="text" size="64" placeholder="paste token here">
 {{% /alert %}}

 ## Creating a New Connector